AdaCore/gnatstudio/docs/users_guide/projects.rst

 This page displays and allows you to edit the list of source directories for the project.
 You can use an arbitrary number of source directories (the default is the directory containing the project file, specified in the first page of the wizard).
-If you don't specify any source directories, no source files are associated with the project.
+If you do not specify any source directories, no source files are associated with the project.

 Use the top frame to select a directory to add.
 The bottom frame displays